pororo0721/azure-database-migration340/README.md

 ## Milestone 3: Migrate to Azure SQL Database

 ### Task 1: Set up Azure SQL Database
+By configuring SQL login authentication and firewall rules, you ensure secure access to the database while leveraging Azure's cloud infrastructure for enhanced scalability and reliability.
 ### Task 2: Prepare for Migration
 ### Task 3: Connect to Azure SQL Database
 ### Task 4: Schema Migration